waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

   * Eevee gives a 4 clue as another *4 Double Bluff*.
   ![First Turn Stall Example](https://github.com/iamwhoiamhahaha/hanabi/blob/master/images/2-player/first_turn_stall_guide.png)

+### Game Flow Guide

+* Never directly lock a player with a clue.
+Use one of the chop moves in the [Chop Move Guide](https://github.com/Dr-Kakashi/hanabi/blob/master/2-player/Chop_Move_Guide.md#semi-emergency-chop-moves-without-wasting-a-clue)
+  * The main reason for this is because it essentially burns a clue.
+The locked player must give a clue, thus they have less clues to unlock themselves.
+This is the main reason why one of the skip discard chop moves is preferred as it gains an extra clue for the player to unlock themselves.

+* If in a 1 clue situation, where you spend the clue to save a card and your partner is 1 card away from being locked, it's best to skip discard chop move.
+  * You want to try to draw cards away from them as they are about to be locked.
+  * It gains a clue for the team.
+The team will be in a 2 clue situation, instead of a 0 clue situation.
+  * If you spend the clue to save them, they are forced to discard.
+This means, if they draw a critical card, you're forced to skip discard anyways.

 ### Chop Move Guide

 * *Chop Moves* are extremely important in 2-player games.
 Knowing how to perform a *Chop Move* in different circumstances is key to win maximum scores.